 JSW Group, with a formidable presence across steel, energy, infrastructure, paints, cement, venture capital sectors wanted to build an impactful campaign to stress the importance of seatbelts for employees.
 Tecknotrove was roped in to fulfill the company’s requirements.
 After a detailed study of the requirements, Tecknotrove built a storyline that every JSW employee could relate to.
 The characters and scenes were constructed such that it leaves a lasting impression.
 A soundtrack suitable for the campaign’s message was also developed and the final video was released.
 The video opened their eyes to the importance of seatbelts in a highly engaging way.

-Digital learning is vital to not become obsolete in this tech-dominated world.
+Digital learning skill development is vital to not become obsolete in this tech-dominated world.
 Experienced professionals need to upgrade their legacy skills whereas newbies need to upskill and train themselves on next-generation technologies.
 The global business landscape is undergoing some major transformations, as a by-product of the pandemic and subsequent rise in remote and hybrid work culture, and digital learning is of paramount importance to nurture one’s abilities and skills.

 From personalization to cost-effectiveness, digital learning comes with a host of benefits highly relevant in today’s world.
 It is a huge blessing for today’s mobile generation as it eliminates the need to be tied to a physical classroom and facilitates affordable learning through smartphones irrespective of geographical locations.
 Simulations, virtual reality and augmented reality are now gaining prominence in various disciplines across sectors, paving the way for a digitally advanced economy.